JonasLukasczyk/workbench/readme.md

 All code and examples are prototype and for design purposes only

-# Contributing to the workbench

-Contributions can be made by submitting issues and contributing code through pull requests.
-The code shall be reviewed by the core Cinema team, and accepted when both content and code standards are met.

 # Creating a local python environment for the workbench

 To create a local python environment for this project, run the following commands within the repository directory: